by Thor Thordarson and Ármann Höskuldsson

 In fact, the volcanic and tectonic processes active in Iceland have given rise to the best exposed examples of seafloor rifts anywhere in the world.
-And, together with the erosive power of icecaps, extensive river systems, thunderous Atlantic waves and climate change, the geology of this island displays dramatically the balance between constructive and destructive geological processes.
+In fact, nowhere else on Earth is the volcanic and tectonic architecture of seafloor rifts better exposed.
+And, together with the erosive power of icecaps, extensive river systems, thunderous Atlantic waves and climate change, the geology of this island displays, in the most dramatic way, the balance between constructive and destructive geological processes.